rasta-mouse/SharpC2-Docs/docs/source/handlers.rst

 HTTP
 ----

-The HTTP handler is an egress handler, and has 4 options:
+The HTTP handler is an egress handler, and has 5 options:

 * Name

   * A unique name to identiy the handler.

+* C2 Profile

+  * The C2 profile to apply to the handler.
+See the :doc:`c2-profiles` page for more information.

 * Bind Port

   * The port to bind to on the Team Server.
-Useful if you want to bind to an odd port and redirect traffic using a redirector (iptables, apache, nginx, etc).
+Useful if you want to bind to an odd port and redirect traffic using a redirector.

 * Connect Address